Why the BMA has entered talks

 Progress so far

-Following a pause during the height of the first wave of the COVID pandemic, talks have now resumed.
+Talks commenced in March 2020.
+Following a pause during the height of the first wave of the COVID pandemic, they resumed in August 2020.

 In February 2021, phase one of the talks concluded, establishing that all parties agreed contractual reform was desirable and that the group should proceed to the second phase.

-Phase two of talks has now begun and will examine whether the 2016 contract currently in operation in England would be suitable and affordable in Wales.
-This will include considering significant changes to this contract, if required, to make it better suited to the context in Wales.
+Phase two of talks commenced in March 2021 and examined whether the 2016 contract currently in operation in England would be suitable for Wales.
+This included considering significant changes to this contract, if required, to make it better suited to the context in Wales.

-Where BMA, Welsh Government and employer representatives cannot reach a shared view on a given area of the contract, this will be put aside for formal negotiation in the third phase.
+Where BMA, Welsh Government and employer representatives could not reach a shared view on a given area of the contract, this was put aside for formal negotiation in the third phase.

 What is social partnership?